mlennox/code-coverage-rocks/README.md

 ![](./CodeCoverageSummary.png)

-If we look at the coverage report on the code itself the problems stick out like a sore thumb!
+Open the coverage report, found at `coverage/lcov-report/index.html`, in your browser - a double-click should do it - and look at the coverage report on the code itself _t_he problems stick out like a sore thumb!_

 ![](./Coverage.png)